NREL/resstock/docs/source/workflow_inputs.rst

   Element                                Type    Units  Constraints  Required   Default                    Notes
   =====================================  ======  =====  ===========  =========  =========================  ===============================================
-  ``SystemIdentifier``                   id                          Yes                                   Unique identifier ``TypeOfInfiltrationTest``             string         See [#]_     See [#]_                              Type of multifamily infiltration test
+  ``SystemIdentifier``                   id                          Yes                                   Unique identifier ``TypeOfInfiltrationLeakage``          string         See [#]_     See [#]_                              Type of infiltration leakage
   ``InfiltrationVolume``                 double  ft3    > 0          No         ConditionedBuildingVolume  Volume associated with infiltration measurement
   ``InfiltrationHeight``                 double  ft     > 0          No         See [#]_                   Height associated with infiltration measurement [#]_
-  ``extension/Aext``                     double  frac   > 0          No         See [#]_                   Exterior area ratio for SFA/MF compartmentalization test
+  ``extension/Aext``                     double  frac   > 0          No         See [#]_                   Exterior area ratio for SFA/MF dwelling units
   =====================================  ======  =====  ===========  =========  =========================  ===============================================

-  .. [#] TypeOfInfiltrationTest choices are "compartmentalization test" or "guarded test".
+  .. [#] TypeOfInfiltrationLeakage choices are "unit total" or "unit exterior only".
-  .. [#] TypeOfInfiltrationTest required if single-family attached or apartment unit.
+  .. [#] TypeOfInfiltrationLeakage required if single-family attached or apartment unit.
-         Use "compartmentalization test" if the provided infiltration value represents the total infiltration to the dwelling unit, in which case it will be adjusted by ``extension/Aext``.
+         Use "unit total" if the provided infiltration value represents the total infiltration to the dwelling unit, as measured by a compartmentalization test, in which case it will be adjusted by ``extension/Aext``.
-         Use "guarded test" if the provided infiltration value represents the infiltration to the dwelling unit from outside only.
+         Use "unit exterior only" if the provided infiltration value represents the infiltration to the dwelling unit from outside only, as measured by a guarded test.
   .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.
-  .. [#] If Aext not provided and TypeOfInfiltrationTest is "compartmentalization test", defaults for single-family attached and apartment units to the ratio of exterior (adjacent to outside) envelope surface area to total (adjacent to outside, other dwelling units, or other MF space) envelope surface area, as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_ and `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_.
+  .. [#] If Aext not provided and TypeOfInfiltrationLeakage is "unit total", defaults for single-family attached and apartment units to the ratio of exterior (adjacent to outside) envelope surface area to total (adjacent to outside, other dwelling units, or other MF spaces) envelope surface area, as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_ and `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_.
          Note that all attached surfaces, even adiabatic surfaces, must be defined in the HPXML file.
-         If single-family detached or TypeOfInfiltrationTest is "guarded test", Aext is 1.
+         If single-family detached or TypeOfInfiltrationLeakage is "unit exterior only", Aext is 1.

 In addition, one of the following air leakage types must also be defined: